CR6Community/CR-6-touchscreen/src/README.md

 ![Flashing of touch screen failed](flash_failed.jpg)

-**flash_failed2.jpg** shows that the firmware does not recognize the version of the TFT
+**flash_failed2.jpg** shows that the firmware does not recognize the version of the TFT.
+The LED near the hotend will also keep flashing on and off.

 ![Flashing of touch screen failed](flash_failed2.jpg)